txstate-etc/oracle-async/README.md

 const insertId = await db.insert<string>('INSERT INTO mytable (name) VALUES (:name)', { name: 'Mike' }, { insertId: 'id' })
 // insertId is a string (default is number)
 ```

+## Oracle Instant or Full Client "Thick" Mode

+By default the node-oracle module uses thin mode, which is a pure Javascript client.
+There are some features that are not supported however, and if you need those (external authentication with SSO wallets, for example) you will need an installed Oracle client.
+To automatically initialize the module to use the thick mode on startup, include the environment variable `ORACLE_THICK_CLIENT` with 'true' as the value.
+You may also optionally define `ORACLE_CLIENT_LIBDIR` with the full path to your client install, for platforms or installations that do not automatically detect it.

+Refer to https://node-oracledb.readthedocs.io/en/latest/user_guide/initialization.html#enabling-node-oracledb-thick-mode for more information about how to install and locate the client on various operating systems.

+This is a global and one way operation.
+You cannot have a mix of thin and thick mode connections, and you cannot change back to the thin mode after enabling the thick mode other than to remove the environment variable and restart your application.